International-Data-Spaces-Association/IDSA-Rulebook/documentation/6_Legal_Dimension.md

 # Legal dimension

-This section of the rulebook gives an overview of the regulatory framework and describes IDSA's approach of compliance with regulatory requirements and contractual agreements.
+This section of the Rulebook gives an overview of the regulatory framework and describes IDSA's approach of compliance with regulatory requirements and contractual agreements.

 ## 6.1 Regulatory framework